dgaydukov/cert-aws/sa/files/sa.md

 * destinations
 Flow returns ingest endpoint where you send videos as a single unicast transport stream.
 MediaConvert - file-based video processing service for format/compress offline content to delivery to tv/devices.
 File-based video transcoding - process video to reduce size, change format, compress.
-It's preferred over Elastic Transcoder, since it's major product and soon more features would be added to it, that won't be availabe in Transcoder.
+It's preferred over Elastic Transcoder, since it's major product and soon more features would be added to it, that won't be available in Transcoder.
-MediaLive - cloud-based live video encoding service & broadcast for delivery of high-quality live video streams.
-Video providers can deliver video streams to their audience.
-Video encoding - compresses a video stream from high-quality video to smaller-sized versions with little loss as possible. statmux (statistical multiplexing) - distribute content via traditional broadcast methods, extracts more bandwidth capacity from the network.
-You can use SG and whiltelist IP that push content to MediaLive, and iam to secure content.
-It supports RTP/RTMP/HLS for incoming videos.
 MediaPackage - video origination and just-in-time packaging service for package and deliver live video streams.
 So it customize live video stream to format requested by viewing device.
 You can use CloudFront with MediaPackage to distribute content, but can also use any third-party CDN.
 It tightly integrated with MediaLive.
 MediaStore - media origin and storage service for delivery live streaming video with low latency.
 It maintains replicated cache after each update so you get low latency & predictable performance.